sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 This is what the actual callbacks look like.
 They are called by ANTLR with a `context` object that contains information about what ANTLR parsed in the rule.
-In this case we are extracting out one of the terminals that was parsed (lexed really) from this context, converting it to a number, and then returning what we want ANTLR to write out as a result of visiting this AST node.
+In this case we are extracting out one of the terminals that was lexed from this context, converting it to a number, and then returning what we want ANTLR to write out as a result of visiting this AST node.
 In this very contrived example we are telling ANTLR to emit the [Theoputer Assembly]({{< iref "assembly.md" >}}) instruction ==LAI ${value}== which was parsed as an `INT_LITERAL`.

 Congratulations.
 This is a compiler!
-You can see clearly that we are taking in one language (integer assignments in C) and produces instructions in another language (assembly).
-Remembering all the way back to the begginning of this post we can see that we have done all of the operations we need to do compilation:
+You can see clearly that we are taking in one language (integer assignments in C) and producing instructions in another language (assembly).
+Remembering all the way back to the beginning of this post we can see that we have done all of the operations we need in order to call this compilation:

 ![Showing code going into compiler to assembly which is in turn assembled into machine code](/img/c-compiler-intro/4x/steps@4x.png)
 {class="padded-white medium center"}